jmnolte/HCCNet/README.md

 ### Requirements

 To reproduce the results presented in the project's [research report](https://github.com/jmnolte/thesis/tree/master/report) a Google Drive account as well as access to Google Colab are required.
 All required package versions are listed in [requirements.txt](https://github.com/jmnolte/thesis/blob/master/requirements.txt).
-To ensure a reproducible workflow, install them by running `pip install -r requirements.txt` in your command line.
+To ensure a fully reproducible workflow, install them by running `pip install -r requirements.txt` in your command line.

 ### Workflow